GregDThomas/jquery-localtime/CONTRIBUTING.md

 Regarding code style like indentation and whitespace, **follow the conventions you see used in the source already.**

 ### PhantomJS
-While grunt can run the included unit tests via [PhantomJS](http://phantomjs.org/), this shouldn't be considered a substitute for the real thing.
-Please be sure to test the `test/*.html` unit test file(s) in _actual_ browsers.
+While grunt runs the included unit tests via [PhantomJS](http://phantomjs.org/), this shouldn't be considered a substitute for the real thing.
+Please be sure to test the `test/*.html` unit test file(s) in _actual_ browsers **but please note** that the some of the tests will fail in a browser unless your time zone is `Europe/London`.
+The `gruntfile.js` will however correctly set the time zone for PhantomJS to ensure that the tests run during build will always use the expected time zone, regardless of your location.
+Remember, though, that it's only the _tests_ that expect to be in `Europe/London` - the plugin should work anywhere.

 ## Modifying the code
 First, ensure that you have the latest [Node.js](http://nodejs.org/) and [npm](http://npmjs.org/) installed.